 So in the meantime, all the guy has is a wet bar in the TV room.
 A little space where he can play bartender and come up with creative cocktails for this frazzled lady.

 But before he could pop open a craft beverage, we needed to bring his “man cave” out of the 1980s and back into the 1920s?!

 *This is not a sponsored post.
 Just a fan of this company where I got a cool graphic!

-Create a bar backsplash with vintage graphics
+DIY wet bar backsplash with vintage photograph

-And it was this photograph of a group of 1920s bathing beauties in vintage bathing suits and parasols that we knew would look so cool as a backsplash alternative to tile.
+And it was this photograph of a group of 1920s bathing beauties in vintage bathing suits and parasols that we knew would look so cool.
+As a backsplash alternative to tile.
 Thank You Library of Congress!

-With graphic saved to my hard drive, now to print it.
-Anyone have a large industrial I can borrow?
 After practically calling every single graphic printer in town and getting nowhere, I turned my search online where I discovered a very cool new material called Photo-Tex Adhesive Polyester Fabric by a company called USAonCanvas.com.

 Essentially what I wound up ordering was a giant, re-positionable decal.
 Printed on fabric.

 Now for the application… Was it nerve-wracking because of its size or because my husband was applying it?!